IBM/batch-job-analytics/README.md

       This notebook provides an overview of the sample project.

     1_BatchJob_SMF30Extract.ipynb
-      This notebook extracts batch job operation data from SMF data set with type 30 records.
+      This notebook extracts batch job operation data from SMF data set with Type 30 records.
 You can modify SQL statements in the notebook to extract the information that you’re interested in.

-      Please refer to the IBM Knowledge Center about SMF type 30 records to find out more about mainframe job metrics definition according to your z/OS version.
+      Please refer to the IBM Knowledge Center about SMF Type 30 records to find out more about mainframe job metrics definition according to your z/OS version.
       SMF data set with one year SMF30 data is too large to fit in a sample project so only the output from this notebook - df_smf.csv is included for your information.

     2_BatchJob_MBJ_DataExploration.ipynb